Dropbox Your Computer Is Currently Offline

 Fix 1.
 Restart Dropbox process

-Restarting application process is the most universal solution to most of issues that may appear in Windows.
-So if you are in trouble with error: Dropbox no internet connection your computer is currently offline when you are trying to sync or back up files to Dropbox, it is a favorable way to restart your Dropbox process.
+Restarting the application process is the most universal solution to most of the issues that may appear in Windows.
+So if you are in trouble with the error Dropbox has no internet connection your computer is currently offline when you are trying to sync or back up files to Dropbox, it is a favorable way to restart your Dropbox process.
 Here’s how to do it.

 Step 1.
 Press Ctrl + Shift + Esc to open the Task Manager and search for Dropbox under the Processes tab.